-When you think of travelling from Bologna to Florence in Italy, you probably think of taking the train or going by car.
+When you think of traveling from Bologna to Florence in Italy, you probably think of taking the train or going by car.
 Instead, consider hiking the historic Path of Gods Italy trail for an unforgettable journey.

 The journey to conquering the path of gods takes an hour by car and it will take you 6 days to hike it but it’s SO worth it!
-And offers a unique opportunity to explore parts of the Emilia-Romagna region in Italy that most travellers miss.
+And offers a unique opportunity to explore parts of the Emilia-Romagna region in Italy that most travelers and avid hikers miss.

 What Is the Path of Gods Italy Hiking Trail?